Crème Fraîche Potato Salad

 Solid boiling potatoes are best for this recipe.
 I prefer to use slightly nutty Charlottes but small potatoes with red skin are also good.

-Prep 5 minutes
+Prep Time5 minutes

-Cook 25 minutes
+Cook Time25 minutes

-Total 1 hour 30 minutes
+Total Time1 hour 30 minutes

 Ingredients

-• 6 (or so) smallish new potatoes (white or red or, heck, even Yukon golds)
+• 6 (or so) smallish new potatoes, (white or red or, heck, even Yukon golds)

 • 4 tablespoons crème fraîche*

-• 1 tablespoon fresh lemon juice plus more to taste
+• 1 tablespoon fresh lemon juice, plus more to taste

 • 2 teaspoons snipped chives

-• Salt and freshly ground black pepper to taste
+• Salt and freshly ground black pepper, to taste

-• Olive oil to taste
+• Olive oil, to taste

 • Bring a pot of salted water to a boil.
-Add the potatoes in their skins and simmer until tender.
-Drain the potatoes and tip them into a bowl.
+Add the potatoes in their skins and simmer until tender. the potatoes and tip them into a bowl.
 Crush the potatoes ever so gently with the back of a fork or roughly chop them.
 Let cool slightly.

 • Add the crème fraîche, lemon juice, and snipped chives to the potatoes and then season well with salt and pepper.
 Toss well.
 Taste and adjust the ingredients accordingly.
 If desired, cover and refrigerate until chilled through, at least 1 hour.